-- A solar field of PV panels producing direct current ("DC") electricity mounted on fixed tilt or single-axis tracking structures that follow the sun throughout the day, no more than 12 feet in height above the ground; - Inverters placed throughout the Facility (internal to the panel arrays) to convert DC electricity to alternating current (AC) electricity, co-located with transformers that will increase the electricity voltage from the solar panels to 34.5 kV; - A medium voltage electrical collection system that will aggregate the AC output from the inverters; - Battery containers (typically 40 ft x 8 ft containers with batteries) co-located with the inverters within the Facility Area;
+- A solar field of PV panels producing direct current ("DC") electricity mounted on fixed tilt or single-axis tracking structures that follow the sun throughout the day, no more than 12 feet in height above the ground; - Inverters placed throughout the Facility (internal to the panel arrays) to convert DC electricity to alternating current (AC) electricity, co-located with transformers that will increase the electricity voltage from the solar panels to 34.5 kV; - A medium voltage electrical collection system that will aggregate the AC output from the inverters; - Approximately 20 battery containers (typically 40 ft long x 8 ft wide x 8 ft high containers that house the batteries) co-located with the inverters within the Facility Area; - A POI substation where the Facility's electrical output voltage will be increased from approximately 34.5 kV to the transmission line voltage of 230 kV via a step-up transformer.
+The POI substation is anticipated to include a 3-circuit breaker ring bus configuration, overhead gantry, isolators, surge arrestors, instrument transformers and a control room housing protection relays, meters and telecommunication equipment that will connect the facility to the existing power grid.
+The station would be enclosed by a security fence.
+Although not yet designed, taller substation equipment such as the overhead gantry (which allows the powerlines to connect to the existing transmission line), lightning shield poles, and possible telecommunication structures, could have a maximum height of 70 feet or more.
+The POI substation will be located in the Town of Mount Morris on a parcel of land within the Project Area, intersecting the 230 kV transmission line as indicated in Figure 2;